 - 41 hospital inpatient programs.

-AAC offers residential treatment, partial hospitalization, intensive outpatient treatment, and recovery residences in Texas.
-We are located within about a 20-minute drive from the Dallas/Fort Worth International Airport.Get directions to our facility.
+During the COVID-19 (aka coronavirus) pandemic AAC is open and available to answer your questions about addiction and treatment options.
+AAC offers residential treatment, partial hospitalization, intensive outpatient treatment, and recovery residences at Greenhouse Treatment Center.
+We are located within about a 20-minute drive from the Dallas/Fort Worth (DFW) International Airport.Get directions to our facility.

 Do Texas Rehabs Accept My Insurance?

 More than 60% of Texas rehab facilities accept private insurance.